Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 -
 The images folder contains the image files used in the project webpage.

+The graphs created for the Data Visualization portion of our exploratory data analysis (EDA) can be found here.

 The **nutshell plot** can be found here.

 ---